edgelesssys/ego/README.md

 ```

 ## Use
-To use the SDK, the EGo `bin` directory must be in the PATH:
+To use the EGo, its `bin` directory must be in the PATH:
 ```sh
 export PATH="$PATH:/opt/ego/bin"
 ```